abandon39/Reinforcement-Learning/README.md

 ### ★Supplement
 - The 0_DQN folder contains a completely rewritten version of my DQN implementation.
-- Since the PDF report has already been submitted, only the code is uploaded to the GitHub repository.
+- Since the PDF report has already been submitted, I only uploaded the code to the GitHub repository.